Flying on a plane can be an uncomfortable, noisy experience for adults, let alone children and babies.

 For reference, at cruising altitudes, the noise is approximately 85 dB, but during take-off and landing, noise levels inside the cabin can reach as high as 105 dB, which means you and your baby’s hearing can be at risk on both short-haul and long-haul flights.

-Can Flying Cause Permanent Damage to Baby’s Ears?
+Flying Won’t Cause Permanent Damage to a Baby’s Ears

 Fortunately, the pain that can be felt in the ear by babies when flying is only temporary.